kronicle-tech/kronicle-website/index.markdown

 ## Running Kronicle

-See [Getting Started][getting-started] for information on running Kronicle locally via docker-compose or deploying it to AWS or an existing Kubernetes cluster.
+See [Getting Started](getting-started) for information on running Kronicle locally via docker-compose or deploying it to AWS or an existing Kubernetes cluster.